 Where there are large tranches of land, local colleges could provide the skills and training – for those on and off the tools.
 We’re starting to hear of instances where this is happening, but the lack of meaningful projects means there are very few.

 As a construction software company dedicated to the smaller building firm, we talk to business owners up and down the UK day in day out, and obviously we work hard to give them the ‘admin’ tools to carry out their work profitably and safely.
-In those conversations we’ve discovered many would relish the opportunity to get their teeth stuck into larger developments, but the obstacles are too many, the barriers too high.
+In those conversations we’ve discovered many would relish the opportunity to get their teeth stuck into larger developments.
+However, the obstacles are too many, the barriers too high.
 Basically the odds are stacked against them.

 The thousands of small builders desperately need to be heard.
 The Government’s Housing White Paper is becoming a dim and distant memory.
 I would be very interested to hear from others who also believe real action is required in order to get ‘Britain’s Smaller Builders Building’.